Segments & filters

 - Edit a segment’s filters by clicking the edit icon

-- Duplicate a segment to create a variation
+- Duplicate a segment to create variations

 - Delete segments you no longer need